pulyaevskiy/redux-machine/README.md

 Writing state machines is hard, but not with this library.

-Inspired by some work that can be found on the Internet, this is a small library which allows implementing state machines powered by Redux flow.
+This is a small library which allows running state machines using Redux flow.

 ## Usage